cilium/cilium/Documentation/network/egress-gateway/egress-gateway.rst

           class: mediabot
           # The following label selects default namespace
           io.kubernetes.pod.namespace: default
+      nodeSelector: # optional, if not specified the policy applies to all nodes
+        matchLabels:
+          node.kubernetes.io/name: node1 # only traffic from this node will be SNATed
     # Specify which destination CIDR(s) this policy applies to.
     # Multiple CIDRs can be specified.
     destinationCIDRs: